WCRP-CMIP/CMIP6_CVs/.github/ISSUE_TEMPLATE.md

     ocean = ACCESS-OM (MOM4p1; tripolar primarily 1 deg latitude/longitude; 50 levels; top grid cell 0-10m)",
     ocean_biogeochemistry = None
     sea_ice = CICE4.1

+The first 4 entries above are required; the additional entries are "free text".
+Please provide as much information as you think would be useful in identifying your model, but avoid details you are not certain are correct.

 ##Raising other issues
-Your issue "title" should begin with the name of the Controlled Vocabulary of interest and also include a terse indication of the issue (e.g., "source_id -- remove reference to 'mip_era'").
+Your issue "title" should begin with the name of the Controlled Vocabulary of interest and also include a terse indication of the issue (e.g., "activity_id -- add 'PMIP'").